JaxDaxCamacho/ClanTacticsGDD/Content/Stances.md

 Fire > Additional Damage to Attacks.
 Each attack thrown increases this bonus damage, which resets when a different action is taken.
 Water > On character collision you don't get stunned.
 Wind > After performing any action, you'll try and step back opposite to your facing.
 This doesn't trigger collision.
-Stone > Each time you successfully block and ability add a stone counter.
+Stone > Each time you successfully block an ability add a stone counter.
 Stone Counters are added to the damage of counterattacks.

 6 Advanced Stances .
 Advanced Stances are taken by characters that mix these two combat styles